-- Property Tax Reform: Support the League of Oregon Cities' efforts to refer property tax measures that mitigate the tax inequities and negative fiscal impacts created by Measures 5 and 50. - Transportation Funding: Seek passage of a comprehensive funding package with a top priority of maintaining and preserving existing transportation infrastructure. - State Shared Revenues: Oppose any effort that violates the historic agreement between the State and local governments regarding shared revenues from liquor, cigarettes, and 9-1-1 taxes. - Preemption of Local Government Taxing Authority: Oppose legislation that restricts or pre-empts local decision making and local control over revenues.
+- Property Tax Reform: Support the League of Oregon Cities' efforts to refer property tax measures that mitigate the tax inequities and negative fiscal impacts created by Measures 5 and 50. - State Shared Revenues: Oppose any effort that violates the historic agreement between the State and local governments regarding shared revenues from liquor, cigarettes, marijuana, and 9-1-1 taxes. - Preemption of Local Government Taxing Authority: Oppose legislation that restricts or pre-empts local decision making and local control over revenues, including urban renewal.
 Maintain local government authority to adopt revenue raising measures. - Modification of the Tax Structure: Encourage and participate in efforts to evaluate changes to Oregon's current tax structure.
 Local government should be at the table to protect local interests. - System Development Charges: Oppose attempts to limit or otherwise dilute the ability of cities to charge system development fees that fund infrastructure improvements for community growth and to mitigate deficiencies created by future growth.

-• Oppose legislation which creates unreasonable public records request response timelines, caps fees or limits recovery of expenses associated with records requests, increases the City's defensible cost to produce or retain the public record, or expands the definition of public records.
+- Public Contracting Policy: Oppose legislation that restrict local authority in public contracting policy.
+Support legislation that preserves the right of local government to select most appropriate service delivery method. - Public Records Requests and Responses.
+Oppose legislation which creates unreasonable public records request response timelines, caps fees or limits recovery of expenses associated with records requests, increases the City's defensible cost to produce or retain the public record, or expands the definition of public records.